VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Pinback wrote:

-Yes, the planned/target value and the actual value are somewhat different.
+Yes, the setpoint/actual values are somewhat different.
 So, could the pump simply be worn out?

 Therefore, please provide screenshots of the TDI timing checker and the corresponding values.

-Mechanical wear and tear on a warm pump won't simply disappear.
-What changes based on temperature is the small circuit near the diesel filter, which switches depending on the temperature... so there's a reason why I say to replace all the hoses and connectors, including the "Knackfrosch" (presumably a specific part).
+"With a warm pump, mechanical wear and tear won't simply disappear.
+However, the small circuit near the diesel filter changes based on temperature; it switches depending on the temperature... so there's a reason why I say to replace all the hoses and connectors, including the fuel filter housing."

 and check the seals on the filter.

-It might be useful to occasionally perform a full-throttle acceleration in 3rd gear and record the engine speed, fuel injection quantity, and injection timing (target vs. actual) (1200-4000 rpm).
+It might be useful to occasionally perform a full-throttle acceleration in 3rd gear and record the engine speed, fuel injection quantity, and injection timing (target vs. actual) within the range of 1200-4000 rpm.

 It's also possible that one or more fuel injectors are worn out.
 This is usually normal after around 250,000 km.
-The question is whether the wear is significant enough to cause misfires at idle.
-Take a look at the Mean Effective Pressure (MEP) data with the idle speed control, which shows the differences in fuel injection amounts for each cylinder at a constant crankshaft speed.
+The question is whether the wear is so significant that it causes misfires at idle.
+Check the engine control module (ECU) data related to the idle speed control; this will show you the differences in fuel injection amounts for each cylinder at a constant crankshaft speed.

 Back to top Profile PM WWW Garage